Urban Forest Strategy

 A healthy urban forest will also help Burnaby become carbon-neutral by 2050, a goal outlined in our Climate Action Plan.

-The Urban Forest Management Strategy aims to:
+The Urban Forest Strategy aims to:

 • protect, preserve, enhance and expand Burnaby's urban forest, on public and private land